Guide

 Blockchain efficiency

-Transaction cut-through — the process of merging and removing intermediate transactions — means the MWEB chain can be more compact than equivalent transparent data.
+Transaction cut-through means the MWEB chain can be more compact than equivalent transparent data.
 Over time, this helps keep the blockchain manageable in size, which matters for node operators and network decentralization.
+Check the current blockchain status on our Litecoin chart.

 Architectural foundation for future upgrades